 Orlando Weather in October

 The later in the month you go to Disney World, the cooler the temperatures typically become, both in the daytime and at night.
-Despite an average mean of 75 F, late October nighttime temperatures can drop into the low 60s and some days may hover in the low to mid 70s.
+Despite an average mean of 75 degrees Fahrenheit, late October nighttime temperatures can drop into the low 60s and some days may hover in the low to mid 70s.

 The summer rainy season starts to wane in October, and the Orlando area averages 3.17 inches of rainfall during the month.
 Disney World typically sees about 13 rainy days during the month; however, most rain occurs during rather quick afternoon showers, so mornings and evenings both often bring sunshine even on the "rainy" days.